thorhuynhduc/demo-product-page/README.md

 ## Notes:

-- Not yet brand management page... so i seed brand
+- Brand management page not yet... so i seed brand
-- I seed a admin user with info:
+- I seed an admin user with info... you can login and create product with route `/login`:
   - email: `admin@gmail.com`
   - password: `password`
+- Unit test not yet (not have time)
+- Pagination per page default = 5 ... so please create more 5 product.
+You will see pagination